simple-login/website/content/privacy.md

 - hCaptcha: we use [hCaptcha](https://www.hcaptcha.com) on our login and register page to protect SimpleLogin against bots. hCaptcha is a privacy focused captcha solution.
 Its privacy policy page is on https://www.hcaptcha.com/privacy

 - CloudFlare: we use [CloudFlare](https://www.cloudflare.com/en-gb/) for managing our DNS records.

+- Zendesk: we use [Zendesk](https://www.zendesk.com) for managing support tickets.

 ---